ArthurYdalgo/laravext/docs/concepts/file-conventions.md

 <div class="your-really-cool-spinner"></div>
 ```

+### Server Side (Blade Template)

-Because using just html can limit how complex your loading screen can be, you can give a `path.to.a.skeleton.view` as a parameter for the `@nexus` directive.
+Because using just html can limit how complex your loading screen can be, you can give a `path.to.a.skeleton.view` as a parameter for the `@nexus` [blade directive](/tools/blade-directives.md).
 Assuming you have a `resouces.views.skeletons.orders`, containing:

 ```php
 <div>